Sijibomii/exch/README 2.md

     seq_num: 2,
     client_id: 1,
     ticker_id: 2,
-    // order id for each client should be in sequencial order
+    // order id for each client should be in sequencial order when sending order to the order-gateway.
     order_id: 3,
     side: "BUY",
     price: 10,